kirilltitov/FDBSwift/README.md

 ## Warnings

-This package is on ~extremely~ ~very~ ~quite~ moderately early stage.
-Though I did some CRUD-tests (including highload tests) on my machine (macOS) and got all tests passing on Ubuntu, I would recommend to use it in production with caution.
-Obviously, I am not responsible for sudden shark attacks and your data corruption.

-Additionally, I don't guarantee tuples/subspaces compatibility with other languages implementations.
+Though I aim for full interlanguage compatibility of Tuple layer, I don't guarantee it.
 During development I refered to Python implementation, but there might be slight differences (like unicode string and byte string packing, see [design doc](https://github.com/apple/foundationdb/blob/master/design/tuple.md) on strings and [my comments](https://github.com/kirilltitov/FDBSwift/blob/master/Tests/FDBTests/TupleTests.swift) on that).
+In general it's should be quite compatible already.
 Probably one day I'll spend some time on ensuring packing compatibility, but that's not high priority for me.
-Personal opinion: you shouldn't mix DB clients at all, really.
-You have some architectural issues if you want things like that.

 ## TODOs